KipCollo/Java-Revision/database/orm/jpa/Readme.md

 Specifies and names a stored procedure, its parameters, and its result type.
 NamedSubgraph
 A NamedSubgraph is a member element of a NamedEntityGraph.
-OneToMany
-Specifies a many-valued association with one-to-many multiplicity.
+@OneToMany:- Specifies a many-valued association with one-to-many multiplicity.
-OneToOne
-Specifies a single-valued association to another entity that has one-to-one multiplicity.
+@OneToOne:- Specifies a single-valued association to another entity that has one-to-one multiplicity.
-OrderBy
-Specifies the ordering of the elements of a collection valued association or element collection at the point when the association or collection is retrieved.
+@OrderBy:- Specifies the ordering of the elements of a collection valued association or element collection at the point when the association or collection is retrieved.
-OrderColumn
-Specifies a column that is used to maintain the persistent order of a list.
+@OrderColumn:- Specifies a column that is used to maintain the persistent order of a list.
 PersistenceContext
 Expresses a dependency on a container-managed EntityManager and its associated persistence context.
 PersistenceContexts